 Part of living a healthy lifestyle includes a focus on oral health.
 We only get one set of permanent teeth, so preventing cavities and gingivitis is critical.
-But many (preventable) conditions can have similarities that make diagnoses confusing.
-For example, is gingivitis gum disease?
-Yes and no.

 Let’s examine both gingivitis and gum disease to clear up some common misconceptions in the process.